reversed-coffee/reversed-coffee.github.io/src/content/posts/2024-08-29-Typosquatting.md

 ## Common Misconceptions About Typosquatting

 There are many misconceptions about typosquatting that can lead to people falling victim to these attacks.
-Some of them are broad, but there are some speccific misconceptions that I'd like to address as well.
-Hopefully, by clarifying how a typosquatting attack works, you can get a better understanding of what can and cannot protect you from these attacks.
+Some of them are broad, but there are some specific misconceptions that I'd like to address as well.
+Hopefully, by clarifying how typosquatting attacks work, you’ll better understand what does and doesn’t protect you from these attacks.

 ### "My Browser Will Warn Me"

 You might be thinking, "My browser will protect me from these types of attacks."
 While it's true that modern browsers have built-in security features to protect users from malicious websites, they're not foolproof.
 Google's Safe Browsing feature, for example, will warn you if you're about to visit a known phishing site.
-However the keyword here is "known."
+However, the keyword here is "known."

 This applies especially in spear-phishing attacks, where the attacker targets a specific individual or organization.
 If an attacker registered a brand new domain that looks similar to your organization's domain, it's unlikely that Google's